Samples and Results

 • see how well certain organs, such as the liver and kidneys, are functioning

 A blood test usually involves the phlebotomist taking a blood sample from a blood vessel in your arm and the usual place for a sample is the inside of the elbow or wrist, where the veins are relatively close to the surface.
-Blood samples from children are most commonly taken from the back of the hand.
-The childs hand will be anaesthetised (numbed) with a special cream before the sample is taken.
+Blood samples can also be taken from the back of the hand.

 You can find out more about blood tests, their purpose and the way they are performed on the NHS website.